How to Overcome Learned Helplessness in Relationships

 - If learned helplessness persists or if the relationship continues to deteriorate, consider seeking guidance from a relationship counselor or therapist.
 They can provide valuable insights and tools to overcome challenges.

-Learned helplessness can be a significant obstacle in relationships, hindering growth and happiness.
+Learned helplessness can be a significant obstacle in relationships, hindering the mental health of both partners.

-Your feelings, priorities, and opinions matter as much as your partner’s.
+Use the strategies above to help open communication.
+Your feelings, priorities, and opinions matter.
 If you are not experiencing the respect and tolerance you deserve, it may be time to move on.

 Thank you as always for reading.